-In connection with the continuing economic growth in the Czech Republic, overall expansion of mortgage market and increasing needs of funding of housing, the Issuer expects that there should be strong preconditions for its business activities in the field of mortgage banking.
+In the medium term, if the Czech Republic can succeed in overcoming the consequences of the economic crisis commencing in 2008 and start-up the economic growth, including the growth in funding of housing needs, combined with the Issuer-specific factors such as the reorganisation and transformation of the loan portfolio, the Issuer expects that there should be come strong preconditions for its business activities in the field of mortgage banking.
 The Issuer's strategy is to provide mortgage loans within a complete portfolio of products.